Singapore shares edge up, snapping 2-day losing streak

 Other Asian markets reflected similar upbeat sentiment.
 The Nikkei 225 gained 0.6 per cent, while the Hang Seng Index and Kospi each added 0.5 per cent.
 The KLCI inched up 0.1 per cent.

-Singapore Exchange market strategist Geoff Howie noted that the growing impact of the Delta variant saw medical suppliers in Singapore - particularly the trio of glove makers and Medtecs International - end the day in the black.
+Singapore Exchange market strategist Geoff Howie noted that the growing impact of the Delta variant of the virus that causes Covid-19 saw medical suppliers in Singapore - particularly the trio of glovemakers and Medtecs International - end the day in the black.

 Top Glove added 2.5 per cent to $1.24, Riverstone gained 3.3 per cent to $1.24, UG Healthcare put on 1 per cent to 52 cents and Medtecs rose 4.4 per cent to 60 cents.